inet-framework/inet/doc/src/users-guide/ch-ppp.rst

 In hosts, no such queue is used, so :ned:`Ppp` contains an internal queue to store packets wainting for transmission.
-Conceptually the queue is of inifinite size, but for better diagnostics one can specify a hard limit in the :par:`frameCapacity` parameter – if this is exceeded, the simulation stops with an error.
+Conceptually the queue is of inifinite size, but for better diagnostics one can specify a hard limit in the :par:`packetCapacity` parameter – if this is exceeded, the simulation stops with an error.

 The module can be used in simulations where the nodes are connected and